United States Environmental Protection Agency: 1980s

 Lee M. Thomas succeeded Ruckelshaus as administrator in 1985.
 In 1986 Congress passed the Emergency Planning and Community Right-to-Know Act, which authorized the EPA to gather data on toxic chemicals and share this information with the public.
 EPA also researched the implications of stratospheric ozone depletion.
 Under Administrator Thomas, EPA joined with several international organizations to perform a risk assessment of stratospheric ozone, which helped provide motivation for the Montreal Protocol, which was agreed to in August 1987.

 In 1988, during his first presidential campaign, George H. W. Bush was vocal about environmental issues.
 Following his election victory, he appointed William K. Reilly, an environmentalist, as EPA administrator in 1989.
 Under Reilly's leadership, the EPA implemented voluntary programs and initiated the development of a "cluster rule" for multimedia regulation of the pulp and paper industry.
 At the time, there was increasing awareness that some environmental issues were regional or localized in nature, and were more appropriately addressed with sub-national approaches and solutions.
 This understanding was reflected in the 1990 amendments to the Clean Air Act and in new approaches by the agency, such as a greater emphasis on watershed-based approaches in Clean Water Act programs.

 1990s

-In 1992 EPA and the Department of Energy launched the Energy Star program, a voluntary program that fosters energy efficiency.
+In 1992 EPA and the Department of Energy launched the Energy Star program, a voluntary program that fosters energy efficiency, and established an Office of Environmental Justice (OEJ) within the enforcement office.
+The purpose of OEJ was to help coordinate environmental justice work within the various EPA programs, as well as with other federal agencies, and to support efforts to protect communities that were facing disproportionate environmental burdens.

 Carol Browner was appointed EPA administrator by President Bill Clinton and served from 1993 to 2001.
 Major projects during Browner's term included: